 Banks create other advantages for both lenders and borrowers.
 Intermediation allows for the amounts loaned or borrowed to be flexible and for the maturity of the loans to vary.
 That is, you don't have to lend exactly the amount someone wants to borrow for exactly the time she or he wants to borrow it.
 The bank can "disconnect" the lender and borrower, creating that flexibility.
 By having many lenders and many borrowers, the bank diversifies the supply of and demand for money, and thus lowers the overall risk in the money market.
 The bank can also develop expertise in screening borrowers to minimize risk and in managing and collecting the loan payments.
 In turn, that reduced risk allows the bank to attract lenders and diversify supply.
 Through diversification and expertise, banks ultimately lower the cost of lending and borrowing liquidity.
 Since they create value in the market (by lowering costs), banks remain as intermediaries or middlemen in the money markets.

-In Canada, there are currently five banks and the National Bank of Canada, often referred as the Big Six, which account for more than 90 per cent of the total banking assets in Canada.
-The National Bank of Canada is headquartered in Montreal, Quebec, and the five banks are headquartered in Toronto, Ontario.
-The five banks are classified as Schedule I domestic banks, which are banks that are Canadian-owned and have no more than 10 per cent of voting shares controlled by a single interest.
-These banks are: Bank of Montreal, Canadian Imperial Bank of Commerce, Royal Bank of Canada, Scotiabank, and Toronto-Dominion.
+In Canada, there are currently six banks, inclusive of the National Bank of Canada, often referred as the Big Six, which account for more than 90 per cent of the total banking assets in Canada (OSFI, 2024).
+In addition to the National Bank of Canada, the other banks are: Bank of Montreal, Canadian Imperial Bank of Commerce, Royal Bank of Canada, Scotiabank, and Toronto-Dominion.
+The National Bank of Canada is headquartered in Montreal, Quebec, and the other five banks are headquartered in Toronto, Ontario.
+The six banks are classified as Schedule I domestic banks, which are banks that are Canadian-owned and have no more than 10 per cent of voting shares controlled by a single interest.